Car Won’t Start but Makes a Clicking Noise

 Car Won't Turn Over But Lights Come On

-To understand the clicking noise, you first need to know how a typical, modern starting system works.
-When you turn the key (or push the button) to start the engine, a control module or the ignition switch energizes the starter relay.
+To properly understand the clicking sound, you need to first understand how modern starting systems operate.
+When you turn the ignition key or press the button to start the engine, a control module, or in some cases, an ignition switch powers the starter relay.

 So what does it mean if your car clicks but won’t start?
-If you hear a clicking noise (but nothing else) when trying to start your car, that means the starter solenoid or relay contacts are operating, but the starter isn’t cranking the engine.
-The click may be a rapid chattering sound or it may just be one or two audible clicks.
+Hearing a click, and nothing else, while trying to start your vehicle signifies that the starter solenoid or relay contacts are working, but the starter is not cranking the engine.
+Also, the sound can be rapid chattering or just one or two clicks.

-Rapid Clicking vs Single Click: When Trying to Start Car
+Rapid Clicking vs Single Click: When Trying to Start a Car

 Rapid Clicking: You Could Have an Electrical Problem